If you store your log data in an Amazon S3 bucket, we can help you automate uploading log data to OnCrawl.

-Please make sure that the logs stored in your bucket under the provided prefixes:
+Please make sure that the logs stored in your bucket under the provided prefixes meet the following criteria:

-- Contain both SEO (organic) visits and bot hits,
+- They contain both SEO (organic) visits and bot hits,

-- Contain logs only for the site you would like to analyze.
+- They contain logs only for the site you would like to analyze.
 Logs for non-production sites, partner sites, or domains not included in your project must not be included in the provided prefixes.

 This information will allow us to configure the connection for you.